7 MCP Tools to Supercharge Your AI Agent

 • Custom internal libraries (via custom MCPs)

-The key benefit: Your agent understands your actual component library, not just generic React patterns.
+The key benefit: your agent understands your actual component library, not just generic React patterns.

-3. Advanced Integration Strategies
+3. Advanced integration strategies

 Configuration workflow showing slash commands, CLAUDE.md, and agent setup